 WM.
 M'KINLEY."
-Chief Justice Fuller, Justice Harlan al Justice McKenna of the Supreme out sent messages expressing their st and sympathy.
+Cald Justice Fuller, Justice Harlan and Justice McKenna of the Supreme test sent messages expressing their Wad sympathy.

-A he members of Gen. Harrison's the when he was President, sent ana Ex-Postmaster that he anamaker telegraphed that he funeral. the here to attend the funeral, at is expected that a number of er er-cabinet officers will also be
+at members of Gen. Harrison's when he was President, sent some Ex-Postmaster-General is Wanamaker telegraphed that he has here to attend the funeral, Et is expected that a number of he u-cabinet officers will also be tism, telegraphed Mrs. Harrison Milbrae, California, as follows: It are profoundly shocked by this and terrible bereavement for Is and calamity for the country.
+Mrs. bed points me in the expression of sin-ee and deep sympathy."
+THE FIRST CABLEGRAM.

-Faitelaw Reid, nomince for Vice milent on the ticket in 1892 with Gen. rison, telegraphed Mrs. Harrison Milibrae, California, as follows:
+Febriaw Reid, nominee for Vice ment on the ticket in 1892 with Gen.